Robinson makes eight 3s, Heat top Hawks 115-91 in Game 1

 Robinson broke the record of seven 3s that he previously shared with Damon Jones and Mike Miller.

-Young was 0 for 7 from 3-point range and finished with just eight points, a season-low.
+Young — who saw everything from traps to full-court pressure — was 0 for 7 from 3-point range and finished with just eight points, a season-low.
 Bogdan Bogdanovic missed all eight of his shots, and the Hawks never led outside of a brief edge in the opening minutes.

 Butler revealed the Heat game plan when it comes to defending Young: “Just make it physical on him, challenge every shot, keep him off the free throw line and make him pass,” he said.